Blogs

 wave

-The Rabbitohs faced an uphill battle from the start, struggling with possession (a 60-40% deficit in favour of the Bulldogs) and key injuries.
-Euan Aitken's sin-binning and Lachlan Hubner's head knock further hampered their efforts.
-Star player Latrell Mitchell also had a quiet game, further contributing to South Sydney's disappointing performance.
-Tries from Josh Curran, Max King (breaking an 80-game try-scoring drought), Sitili Tupouniua, Jacob Preston, and Bronson Xerri sealed the victory for the Bulldogs.
+Things went south pretty quickly for the Rabbitohs.
+They struggled with possession – a massive 60-40% deficit in the Bulldogs' favor – and injuries really hampered their efforts.
+Euan Aitken's sin-binning didn't help, and Lachlan Hubner's head knock looked pretty nasty.
+Even Latrell Mitchell, usually a powerhouse, had a relatively quiet game.
+It kinda felt like watching a slow-motion trainwreck.
+Tries from Josh Curran, Max King (breaking an 80-game try-scoring drought!), Sitili Tupouniua, Jacob Preston, and Bronson Xerri sealed the deal for the Bulldogs.

-While the Bulldogs celebrated their historic win, a post-match incident involving South Sydney's Jai Arrow and a Canterbury fan cast a shadow over the celebrations.
-Reports indicate Arrow reacted to heckling from the crowd, leading to intervention from South Sydney officials and police.
-The NRL is yet to comment on the incident.
+The celebrations were understandably huge for the Bulldogs, but unfortunately, a post-match incident involving South Sydney's Jai Arrow and a Canterbury fan put a bit of a damper on things.
+Reports say Arrow reacted to some heckling from the crowd, leading to some intervention from South Sydney officials and police.
+The NRL hasn't commented yet, and it's definitely something that needs to be looked at.
+You know how sometimes things just spiral?
+It's a shame, really.

 FAQ